I’m a designer with a special interest in spaces and objects that move us -physically, emotionally, and creatively.

 My work explores how design can shape not only physical environments and objects, but also the habits, emotions, and behaviors that unfold within them.

 What ties my work together is a deep curiosity for how spaces can move us - both physically and emotionally - and how design can create more meaningful, sensory experiences in everyday life.

-I’ve held design roles at private companies such as Designit and Boligmappa, while also taking on freelance projects across different fields.
-I also teach yoga, a practice that complements my design work by deepening my focus on movement, balance, and embodied experience.
+I’m especially drawn to projects that challenge existing norms and offer more sustainable, grounded alternatives.
 I completed my design thesis at AHO in June 2025.
 Here my work centered on rethinking kitchen systems to support more sustainable food habits.
 Through a mix of design research, future visioning, and hands-on prototyping, I explored how the kitchen can become a tool for change, making it easier, more intuitive, and more joyful to choose sustainability in everyday cooking.